 That was January 2012 and things were looking good for the Olympics in London, but things did not go to plan and while Karabatic led France to gold, Hansen and Denmark finished sixth.

-But great things were still to come.
+Great things were still to come.

 Testing times led up to 'King Mikkel' and Denmark's crowning moment in Brazil.